andreasmhallberg/andreasmhallberg.github.io/about.md

 I recently got my doctorate in Semitic languages at Lund University in Sweden.
 My dissertation, *Case Endings in Spoken Standard Arabic* can be downloaded [here](https://lup.lub.lu.se/search/ws/files/3772169/8852155.pdf).
 For a free printed copy, please contact me at the e-mail address below.

 In this blog I write about Arabic, LaTeX, and related stuff that interests me.
 It is a place for me to write in an informal way about research related matters.
-Posts will be written in English, Swedish, or Arabic, depending on topic.
+Posts will be written in English, Swedish, or Arabic depending on topic.

 ***